shirleyobih1/path-cc.github.io/_services/facilitation.md

-PATh Research Computing Facilitators apply these principles to the practice of dHTC Facilitation for researchers, research groups, and multi-institutional collaborations leveraging the dHTC environment of the Open Science Grid (OSG) via access services like [OSG Connect](https://www.osgconnect.net/) (available to researchers affiliated with any US-based academic, government, or non-profit organization).
+PATh Research Computing Facilitators apply these principles to the practice of dHTC Facilitation for researchers, research groups, and multi-institutional collaborations leveraging the dHTC environment of the OSG via access services like [OSG Connect](https://www.osgconnect.net/) (available to researchers affiliated with any US-based academic, government, or non-profit organization).
 For example, all new users of the OSG Connect service first